General FAQ for Exhibitors, Presenters, and Workshops.

 Applications will be accepted through Friday January 26.

 + When will I hear back after submitting my application?

 + Are late applications accepted?

 Applications submitted after January 29 but before February 10 will be reviewed, but space will not be guaranteed.
-Also, it is unlikely that exhibitors applying after January 29 will have their information included in program.
+Also, exhibitors applying after January 29 will not have their information included in the program.

 For any other questions about exhibiting, please contact us.